Share

 • To Make the Salsa Roja for Your Chili

-• Rinse the chiles, rip off the stems, and discard their seeds.
+• Rinse the chiles, remove the stems, and discard the seeds.

-• Toast the chiles about 5 minutes on a medium-high comal or cast iron pan.
+• Toast the chiles about 5 minutes in a comal or cast-iron pan, over medium-high heat.

-• In a large saucepan, add the two types of chiles, water, salt, onions, spices, and onion.
+• In a large saucepan, add the 2 types of chiles, onion, water, spices and 1 tsp salt.
 Bring to a boil over high heat.

 • Once boiling, remove the pot from the heat.
-Discard the cinnamon stick.
+Discard the cinnamon stick and bay leaf.

-• Transfer the chiles and 3 cups of the chile liquid to a blender.
-Add 1 tsp of salt and the garlic.
+• Transfer the chiles, quartered onion and 3 cups of the chile-onion liquid to a blender.
+Add garlic and 1 tsp of salt.
 Blend until smooth.

 • Heat the vegetable oil in a large saucepan.
 When hot, pour the blended salsa back into the pan.
-Reduce the heat and simmer for 20 minutes.
-It is ready to use in your chili.
+Reduce heat and simmer for 20 minutes.
+It’s ready.

 • To Serve